openforcefield/openff-pablo/docs/book/03-how-loading.md

 ## PDBx/mmCIF files

 Pablo has basic support for PDBx/mmCIF files.
 This works by reading a subset of data entries in the file that are equivalent to the columns of a PDB file's `ATOM/HETATM` records and passing that data through the same matching and topology construction pipeline used for PDB files.
 This ignores most of the chemical information in the PDBx/mmCIF file.
-If you have a use-case for the PDBx/mmCIF format that isn't covered by the existing functionality, please let us know --- if there's demand, we'll implement it!
+If you have a use-case for the PDBx/mmCIF format that isn't covered by the existing functionality, please let us know so we can consider implementing it!